 Corporate Banking ("Corporate Banking") provides comprehensive financial services to large, small and medium size corporate clients and municipalities, as well as tailored services to meet customer specific needs.
 Corporate Banking also handles corporate and SME's services in the capital region through a SME's Center, established in April 2014.
 Corporate Banking holds a strong position among the largest companies and institutions in Iceland.
-As at March 2014, according to an annual survey conducted by Capacent, the Issuer's share of the market in Corporate Banking was around 33.6 per cent.
+As at March 2015, according to an annual survey conducted by Capacent, the Issuer's share of the market in Corporate Banking was around 32 per cent.

 Corporate Banking comprises five business units and three support units.
-The business units are split based on sector segmentation; one unit manages relations with contractors, real estate companies, travel service companies and municipalities; the second unit manages relations with industrial companies and companies in trade and service; the third unit manages relations with the Issuer's larger customers in fisheries and agriculture; the fourth unit manages relations with around 7,000 SMEs in the capital region and the fifth unit, Corporate Restructuring, handles the resolution and restructuring of the debt of viable companies.
+The business units are split based on sector segmentation; one unit manages relations with contractors, real estate companies, travel service companies and municipalities; the second unit manages relations with industrial companies and companies in trade and service; the third unit manages relations with the Issuer's larger customers in fisheries and agriculture; the fourth unit manages relations with around 7,000 SMEs in the capital region.
 Corporate Banking has three support units: Business Support, Credit Assessment and Legal Services.